Do we have to stop going on holiday? Or can we spend our CO2 in a smarter way?

 In Flåm and Longyearbyen you cannot see the fjord for the tourists

 I also fly from time to time, and it bothers me that it's so bad for the environment.
 When I recently flew to the Netherlands to visit my family, KLM offered to compensate me for the emissions of my flight.
 They invest that money, for example, in cleaner cooking appliances in Africa.
 Normally I do not do this, because it feels a bit like paying off my CO2 sins.
-Besides, these kinds of programs are often not well-defined and it remains unclear whether they really work.
+Besides, these kinds of programs are often not well-defined, and it remains unclear whether they really work.
 This time, for a change, I decided to pay the 2 euro thinking "it doesn't hurt to try".
 But only 1 out of 535 passengers opt for this possibility according to the airline company's own figures.
 A drop in the ocean.

 Moreover, tourism has a much broader impact on the environment and climate than just CO2 emissions.
 Cruise ships, for example, emit large quantities of soot.
-When this is carried along with the wind and ends up on snow, glaciers or sea ice, it accelerates their melt.
+When this is carried along with the wind and ends up on snow, glaciers, or sea ice, it accelerates their melt.
 Even if these ships stay away from unspoiled nature and only visit inhabited areas, it isn't much better.
 Emissions from cruise ships are barely regulated, so they raise air pollution unimpeded in the cities where they make port.

 Apart from soot, these ships also emit thousands of people.
-Combine that with the amount of tourists that fly to cities like Barcelona and Venice every day and it is clear that an untenable situation arises.
+Combine that with the number of tourists that fly to cities like Barcelona and Venice every day and it is clear that an untenable situation arises.
 These cities are starting to look more like amusement parks than like a place where people actually live.
 We also see these problems in Norway: in Flåm, in Longyearbyen and at Preikestolen you cannot see the fjord for the tourists.

 I do not want to preach that going on vacation has to be taboo from now.
 On the contrary.
 Holiday is a time of year when we can leave our everyday stress behind and get to know other cultures.
-A broader world view and a better understanding of each other makes our society better, even if this is comes at the expense of some CO2 emissions.
+A broader world view and a better understanding of each other makes our society better, even if this comes at the expense of some CO2 emissions.

 But a balance needs to be found.
 A return flight Oslo-New York emits enough CO2 to melt three square meters of sea ice.
 This creates a certain responsibility.
 There is a big difference between a weekend trip to go shopping with a jetlag in Manhattan, or a tour of the US of a few weeks where you learn that the country is a lot more nuanced and more diverse than you see on TV.
 Spend your CO2 wisely.